 Bottom line: Is AdClear good?

 Overall, AdClear works for Android users who don't want to put too much effort into blocking ads and trackers.
 It’s easy to use, and you can basically forget about it once it's set up.
-Plus, AdClear is a great choice for people who know multiple languages and can use the language filters to block ads in their respective languages.
+Plus, AdClear is a great choice for multilingual users who can use the language filters to block ads in different languages.

-Even though it’s a decent free ad blocker, AdClear doesn't provide much customization to filter specific websites, and it has very limited compatibility.
+Even though it’s a decent free ad blocker, AdClear lacks whitelisting, and it has very limited compatibility.
 It also only works on Android using the Samsung Internet or Yandex browser.

-If AdClear doesn't meet your needs, there are plenty of other top-tested ad blockers with broad device and browser compatibility.
-Some of the best ad blockers include Total Adblock, NordVPN Threat Protection, and Surfshark CleanWeb.
+If AdClear doesn't meet your needs, there are plenty of other ad blockers with broad device and browser compatibility.